blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 <p align="center">
   <img src="https://i.postimg.cc/t90wXBJ8/Screenshot-3.jpg"/>
   Fig 1.
-This image shows the dataset loaded in PowerQuery.
+This image shows the data loaded in PowerQuery.
 </p>

 First the columns were reorganized resulting in the "Policy Number" becoming the Index.
 Then excess column at the end of the data was deleted and two new columns named "Capital Total" and "Age Group" were created to better visualise the data.